2002kani/rivals-multiplayer/README.md

 <img width="1432" height="797" alt="Bildschirmfoto 2025-09-18 um 12 45 24" src="https://github.com/user-attachments/assets/ff311d01-5cee-4e94-ad58-50e1ac1980f5" />

+## Tech stack
+Since its a learning project my focuse was primarly on improving with websockets.

+Frontend: React, Typescript, Tailwindcss, shadcn
+Backend: Nodejs, socket.io
+Deployment: Frontend is hosted on Vercel, backend production on render.com as Web Service

 ## Suggestions?

 Feel free to play this game and open a PR if you have improvements or cool ideas for new stuff.